ffrgb/meshviewer/README.md

 # Building

-You may want to tweak `lib/config.js` to point to your data fils.
+You may want to tweak `lib/config.js` to point to your data files.
 If it's served from a different domain, remember to [enable CORS] on your webserver.
 Enabling GZip will reduce bandwidth consumption.